 Social Justice Staff

-Maryann Crea, Minister to the Community —The Minister to the Community is responsible for promoting and facilitating peace and justice activities and Catholic Social Teaching within the parish, as well as implementing Immaculate Conception's social justice mission in the greater community by networking with Durham congregations, social service agencies and community groups.
-E-mail (919) 281-0728
+Casey Stanton, Minister for Justice, Peace and Integrity of Creation—The Minister for Justice, Peace and Integrity of Creation is responsible for promoting and facilitating peace and justice activities and Catholic Social Teaching within the parish, as well as implementing Immaculate Conception's social justice mission in the greater community by networking with Durham congregations, social service agencies and community groups.
+E-mail

 Katushka Olave, Latino Pastoral Associate - The Latino ministry is an ever growing part of Immaculate Conception.
 The Latino ministry coordinator is responsible for coordinating, training, and directing those involved in various pastoral and liturgical ministries, Spanish and English classes, adult faith formation, youth, social justice, parish life.
 Katushka devotes approximately one-half of her time to social justice education and organizing activities.
-E-mail (919) 281-0731
+E-mail or 919-281-0731

-We will continue as a parish to organize with community partners, including Durham CAN and the Congress of Latino Organizations, to demand the enactment of immigration reform that respects our common humanity and reflects the values — fairness, compassion and opportunity — we hold as Catholics and Americans.
+We continue as a parish to organize with community partners, including Durham CAN and the Congress of Latino Organizations, to demand the enactment of immigration reform that respects our common humanity and reflects the values — fairness, compassion and opportunity — we hold as Catholics and Americans.
 We continue to work to provide immediate service to immigrants in our community through emergency assistance, advocacy in schools and immigration assistance.
-Katushka Olave (919) 281-0731